This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-The terms static typing and dynamic typing are familiar to many.
-The key distinction lies in the timing of type checking.
-What does this mean?
+The terms static typing and dynamic typing are probably familiar to everyone.
+The key to distinguishing between them lies in the timing of type checking.
+What does that mean?

 std::string s = "123";